Ecuador, first stop on Pope tour, highlights environment exhortation

 In the first papal document dedicated to the environment, the Argentine-born pontiff urged world leaders to hear “the cry of the earth and the cry of the poor” and reverse mankind’s degradation of the planet.

-“This century may well witness extraordinary climate change and an unprecedented destruction of ecosystems,” warned the Pope, who arrives in the capital Quito on Sunday on the first stop of a tour also including Bolivia and Paraguay.
+“This century may well witness extraordinary climate change and an unprecedented destruction of ecosystems,” warned the Pope, who arrives in Quito, the capital, on Sunday on the first stop of a tour also including Bolivia and Paraguay.

 Ecuador’s leftist leader, Rafael Correa, who won election in 2006 in part on a promise to preserve the country’s unique biodiversity, is under fire from environmentalists who say he gives a greater priority to business.